Doping - Sixteen Russian athletes cleared to compete as neutrals

-LAUSANNE, Switzerland Former long jump world champion Aleksandr Menkov is among 16 more Russian athletes who have been cleared to compete as neutrals, the governing body for athletics (IAAF) said on Sunday.
+LAUSANNE, Switzerland (Reuters) - Former long jump world champion Aleksandr Menkov is among 16 more Russian athletes who have been cleared to compete as neutrals, the governing body for athletics (IAAF) said on Sunday.

 The IAAF said the 16 had met the "exceptional eligibility criteria" required to compete while Russia remains suspended from the sport.